IBM/aspera-cli/CONTRIBUTING.md

 ## Ruby version

-Install Ruby using your prefered method.
+Install Ruby using your preferred method.

-To cleanup installed gems to start fresh:
+To clean up installed gems to start fresh:

 ```bash
 make clean_gems